pilate/pimht/README.md

 ```

 # Performance
 The `chardet` module, used by default, is slow.
-Performance can be improved by also installing `cchardet` with:
+Performance can be improved by also installing `cchardet` and `pybase64` with:
 ```
 $ pip install pimht[speedups]
 ```